OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

   <img src="../assets/Windchill_Field_Config.png" width="1000">
 </p>

-* If the **Data Type** of the field is **Long Text** and it is configured as a **Rich Text** field in Windchill RV&S system, then only, it will be considered a **Rich Text** field in OpsHub Integration Manager mapping; otherwise, it will be considered a **Text** type field in the mapping.
+* If the **Data Type** of the field is **Long Text** and it is configured as a **Rich Text** field in Windchill RV&S system, then only, it will be considered a **Rich Text** field in space.vars.SITENAME mapping; otherwise, it will be considered a **Text** type field in the mapping.
-* Hence, if the user has mapped a Long Text field in mapping and then changes the Rich Text configuration of that field in Windchill RV&S or vice versa, the respective field should be re-mapped in OpsHub Integration Manager mapping to accommodate the field configuration changes.
+* Hence, if the user has mapped a Long Text field in mapping and then changes the Rich Text configuration of that field in Windchill RV&S or vice versa, the respective field should be re-mapped in space.vars.SITENAME mapping to accommodate the field configuration changes.

 ## Rank